CSCfi/hpc-containers/README.md

 * We should install software into `/opt` or `/usr/local` to make them available for all users.
 * We should not create files to the home directories, `/root` and `/home`.
-* We should clean the temporary directory `/tmp` if we use during the build.
+* We should clean the temporary directory `/tmp` if we create files there during the build.
 * We should assume read-only file system at runtime.
   The software should not create files inside the container at runtime.